Available with Standard or Advanced license.

 - No other user can be editing the target version.
 The exception is if the target version is DEFAULT—you can reconcile against DEFAULT even when other users are editing it.

 - You must be able to view the target version, meaning it can be public or protected.
-If it is private, you must be the owner or the ArcSDE administrator.
+If it is private, you must be the version owner or the geodatabase administrator.

 - If your workflow is such that one user edits and another user reconciles, make sure the user who reconciles has full permissions to all the feature classes and tables that have been modified in the version; otherwise, he or she will not be able to reconcile.
 The user reconciling must have full permissions to both sides of any relationship that has been modified, including simple or composite relationships.
 In this type of workflow, the user reconciling must also have sufficient version permissions.
 The reconciling user must be able to modify the version to reconcile, meaning it must be public, and must be able to view the target version, meaning he or she either must own the version or it must be public or protected.